anshika-tech004/computer-networking-fundamentals/network-traffic-analysis-report.-wireshark.md

 # TCP traffic analysis:
    - During the analysis I examined TCP packets involved in establishing a connection between the client and server.

      - TCP SYN
           - It is used to initiate a TCP connection with server
             - In captured packet the SYN flag was set indicating that I(client) was attempting to establish a TCP connection.
-          - Destination port was 80 (HTTP)
+            - Destination port was 443 (HTTPS)
 - Observation- The SYN packet represents the beginning of TCP connection establishment process

      - TCP SYN-ACK
         - The server responds to client's SYN  request with SYN-ACK packet.
 - Observation- The server acknowledges my request and indicates that it is ready to establish TCP connection.

      - TCP ACK
         - The client sends an ACK packet to acknowledge server's ACK-SYN response.
 - Observation- It completes the TCP three-way handshake (After this process TCP connection can be used for communication.)